Chia-Network/chia-blockchain/README.md

 ### Run tests
 The first time the tests are run, BlockTools will create and persist many plots.
-These are used for creating proof of space during testing.
+These are used for creating proofs of space during testing.
 The next time tests are run, this won't be necessary.
 ```bash
 py.test tests -s -v
 ```